aroberge/reeborg/docs/en/commands.rst

     Reeborg's World uses Python 3 syntax (thanks to Brython) and follows the PEP 8 naming convention (with some minor exceptions).

+.. topic:: Note for complete beginners

+   *We have a problem!*  As a complete beginner, if you don't know anything about Python (and programming), you might find the following descriptions confusing as I use Python syntax to illustrate how the basic commands work.
+However, in order to explain the Python syntax, I need you to know what the basic commands do ...

+   My suggestion:  read through this once, not spending too much time if you find something confusing.
+Then read the next two sections, first the one about objects that you can find in Reeborg's World, followed by the other page, which gives you a quick introduction to Python, where I will once again make use of similar examples.
+After having read through these pages, come back here ... and everything should make a lot more sense.

 In this section, we focus on simple worlds and document commands that Reeborg can follow.
 Commands are Python functions.